 ...adding fitness to the equation

 Exercise shouldn't be draining.
 Nutrition and exercise go together like peanut butter and jelly - pretty good on their own, but stellar when combined.
 But sometimes it's hard to know if you're doing the best for your body - because exercise asks your body to do a whole lot!
 As a marathoner, spin enthusiast and yogi, I wholeheartedly believe that food has the capability to support ambitious fitness goals.
 But I also know it's too easy to fall victim to thinking you can't both achieve big goals and respect your body.
 I'd love to lift you out of that trap, and set you on a path toward exercise that honors your body and soul.

 What I believe

-Hannah Meier RD, LDN is a registered dietitian nutritionist living in the Boston area.
+Hannah Meier MS, RD, LDN is a registered dietitian nutritionist living in the Boston area.
 A Minnesota native, she earned a Bachelor of Science degree from the University of Wisconsin, Madison, studying Dietetics and Psychology.
 She completed her 1200+ hour supervised dietetic internship at Massachusetts General Hospital, gaining experience in clinical nutrition, corporate wellness, foodservice management and community nutrition.
-Since then, she completed coursework to obtain her Masters degree in Nutrition Communication, Interventions and Behavior Change from the Friedman School of Nutrition Science and Policy at Tufts University and expects to receive her degree in May, 2018.
-She is an active member of the Academy of Nutrition and Dietetics, serves as an ambassador for the Lane 9 Project non-profit organization and co-editor for her graduate school newspaper publication, The Friedman Sprout.
+Since then, she obtained her Masters degree in Nutrition Communication, Interventions and Behavior Change from the Friedman School of Nutrition Science and Policy at Tufts University.
+She is an active member of the Academy of Nutrition and Dietetics, serves as an ambassador for the Lane 9 Project non-profit organization and also works full-time for a small and growing food company.